 Doing is only one way to experiment

 Ever heard of the French expression: “plus ça change, plus c’est la même chose“.
-Roughly: the more it changes, the more it’s the same thing.
+Roughly: the more it changes, the more it stays the same.

 All us humans can be sneaky

 One reason why safe experiments may not work is that our cunning minds find actions-of-convenience that are, in truth, sneaky avoidances.
+Going into a new relationship without saying ‘goodbye’ to the last one, is one such example.
 One way to face this possibility is to use words, not actions.

-Socrates, an ancient Greek was great at this.
+Socrates, an ancient Greek was great at helping here.
 Socrates was a philosopher and he had something useful to say about questioning ourselves and others.
 His famous sayings include:

 An unexamined life is not worth living; and,